erez-o/docsforge/docs/markdown-cheat-sheet.md

 Headings
 ---------
 Create headings by adding 1-6 hashes (`#`) at the beginning and ending of a line.
-In Doxiz, you should use up till H2 because the page main title is kept seperate from the markdown content.
+In DocsForge, you should use up till H2 because the page main title is kept seperate from the markdown content.
 If you do use H1, it will be rendered the same as H2.
 ```
 ## This is an H2 (the largest heading you should use) ##
 ### This is an H3 ###